AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/editor-config.md

 ## Utility Functions

-- `guides.editor.runUtil(utilName, ...args)`: Invokes a named utility from the MarkupEditor's utility registry.
+- `guides.editor.runUtil(utilName, ...args)`: Invokes a named utility from the New Editor's utility registry.
 Returns the utility's result, or `undefined` if the utility is not found.

   **Signature:**